-This study has shown that there is lack of participation by community members in SVC and as a consequence, there was no shared view between the community members and SVC.
-Although there were platforms to participate in SVC, it was established that the majority of community members are not aware and/or are not invited to such platforms to enable them to participate.
+The study concludes that there is limited involvement and participation of community members as key stakeholder in issues of conservation in the SVC.
+There are limited platforms for participation in SVC.
+HWC is still pervasive in SVC.
+Community members have negative perceptions towards wildlife conservation in SVC.
+There are no shared views and linkage between the community members and the wildlife conservation projects in the SVC.
+Although there are platforms to participate in SVC, the study established that the majority of community members are not aware and/or are not invited to such platforms to enable them to participate.

 Given this, SVC's activities were viewed negatively by community members and regarded as a waste of land that could be used for farming activities.
-It is of paramount importance for community members to participate in wildlife conservation so that they can embrace and support the idea.
-Without meaningful participation by community members, wildlife conservation is not likely to be a success.
-One of the major challenges in SVC is HWCs, and this is mainly caused by lack of shared understanding in relation to wildlife conservation.
+The study observed that; it is of paramount importance for community members to participate and get involved in wildlife conservation initiatives so that they can embrace and support all plans and implementation processes towards sustainability in SVC.
+Without meaningful participation by community members, wildlife conservation initiatives are likely to fail.
+One of the major challenges in SVC as highlighted in the study is HWCs, and this is mainly caused by lack of shared understanding and vision.
+From the findings.
 There is need for meaningful engagement of community members regarding wildlife conservation.
-This can be realised by having consultative meetings and planning meetings.
-Having representatives of community members in the SVC planning meetings and annual review meetings.
-There is need for community engagement regarding the issue of boundaries in SVC.
+This can be realised by having regular consultative planning and review meetings with key stakeholders recognising and respecting each other's roles, interests and contributions.
+Further, there is need for community engagement regarding the issue of boundaries in SVC.